Online Reputation Management for Small Businesses: A 2026 Playbook

 Neglecting your Google Business Profile.
 An incomplete or outdated GBP hurts both your rankings and your credibility.
 Keep hours, photos, services, and contact info current.
 Post Google updates weekly.

-Building an ORM System That Runs Itself
+How Do You Build an ORM System That Runs Itself?

 The best reputation management systems require minimal daily effort once set up.
 Automate review requests after every transaction.
 Set up real-time monitoring alerts.
 Use AI to draft replies you can approve with one click.
 Embed review widgets that update automatically.
 Schedule monthly reports to track your progress.